artemy-bakulin/ipage/README.md

 **-i** database index file

-Absolutely required.
+Strictly required.
 It is a file which should represent a tab delimited table with either gene name in the first column and gene sets' names in other or in reverse.
 The order of which is specified by "-g".

 **-g** database order